ronnidc/Useful-Mixins/README.md

 Usefull-Mixins.less
 ===================

-A useful set of mixins for the pre-processor LESS http://lesscss.org
+A useful set of mixins for the pre-processor LESS & SASS http://lesscss.org & http://sass-lang.com